decidedlyso/merge-insertion-sort/README.md

 The key insight that underlies Merge Insertion Sort, is that it costs the same to perform binary-search-insertion on a list of `N = 2^K` as on a list of `N = 2^(K+1)-1`.
 For example, the worst-case for binary-search-insertion for `N = 8` is `floor(log2(N)) = 3`, and it is the same for `N = 9 to 15`.
 When given a choice between elements to compare, the algorithm prefers pairs that would require inserting an element into a list of `N = 2^K-1` (ie. a list with length one less than a power of 2), because it can insert that element for one less comparison than if that insertion were to be made one insertion later.

-It turns out that the order of such comparisons can be determined by an integer progression called the [Jacobsthal numbers](https://en.wikipedia.org/wiki/Jacobsthal_number), at least when optimizing for the worst-case.
+It turns out that the order of such comparisons can be determined by an integer progression called the [Jacobsthal numbers](https://en.wikipedia.org/wiki/Jacobsthal_number), when optimizing for the worst-case.

 ## The Algorithm